aws-samples/aws-cdk-changelogs-demo/README.md

 and [AWS Fargate](https://aws.amazon.com/blogs/aws/aws-fargate/).
 It is built and deployed using the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/CDK/latest/userguide/what-is.html)

 This application is a Github changelog crawler and parser.
-It follows the NPM registry to watch for newly published NPM packages, then checks the Github for each package for changelog files, parses the file, and then exposes both a human readable HTML and machine readable JSON file with the changelog content.
+It follows the [NPM](https://www.npmjs.com/), [PyPI](https://pypi.org/), and [RubyGems](https://rubygems.org/) package registries to watch for newly published code, then checks the Github for each package for changelog files, parses the file, and then exposes both a human readable HTML and machine readable JSON file with the changelog content.